amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/01_environment/context.01.md

 ### Generational Theory

-[ACTION ITEM FOR ANDREW: This part is lifted from Wikipedia.
-Could you paraphrase how you want to say it, then I can go in and edit?
-Needs to be in your voice.]

-The Strauss–Howe generational theory, devised by William Strauss and Neil Howe, describes a theorized recurring generation cycle in American and global history.
-According to the theory, historical events are associated with recurring generational personas (archetypes).
-Each generational persona unleashes a new era (a turning), lasting around 20–25 years, in which a new social, political, and economic climate (mood) exists.
-Each 25-year cycle are part of a larger cyclical (a "saeculum"—a long human life, which usually spans between 80 and 100 years, although some saecula have lasted longer).
-The theory states that a crisis recurs in American history after every saeculum, which is followed by a recovery (high).
-During this recovery, institutions and communitarian values are strong.
-Ultimately, succeeding generational archetypes attack and weaken institutions in the name of autonomy and individualism, which eventually creates a tumultuous political environment that ripens conditions for another crisis.

-Strauss and Howe laid the groundwork for their theory in their 1991 book, ‘Generations,’ which discusses the history of the United States as a series of generational biographies going back to 1584.[1]
-In their 1997 book, ‘The Fourth Turning,’ the authors expanded the theory to focus on a fourfold cycle of generational types and recurring mood eras[2] to describe the history of the United States, including the Thirteen Colonies and their British antecedents.
-However, the authors have also examined generational trends elsewhere in the world and described similar cycles in several developed countries.[3]
+“Hard times create strong men, strong men create good times, good times create weak men, and weak men create hard times.”
+The quote, from a postapocalyptic novel by the author G. Michael Hopf, sums up a stunningly pervasive cyclical vision of history.

+This is elaborated upon by William Strauss and Niel Howe that describe a theory of a generational cycle in American and global history.

+They make a generational persona, called an archetype.
+Each one, starts a new era, which they call a turning, a 20-25 year period where a new socail, political and economic climate mood emerges.
+There are four of these periods in a saeculum, a long human life, between 80-100 years.

+At the end of every saeculum, there is a crisis, whih is then followed by a recovery.
+It is a cycle between individualism and collectivism.
+The recovery insutituional and communal strength grow, the following archetype weaken these in the name of autonomy and individualism which fosters the climate for another cycle.

-Academic response to the theory has been mixed.
-Some applaud Strauss and Howe for their "bold and imaginative thesis" and others criticize it for being overly-deterministic, unfalsifiable, and unsupported by rigorous evidence.[4][5][6][7][8]
-Strauss–Howe generational theory has also been described by some historians and journalists as pseudoscientific.[6][9][10] "kooky",[11] and "an elaborate historical horoscope that will never withstand scholarly scrutiny."[12][13][14]
-Academic criticism has focused on the lack of rigorous empirical evidence for their claims,[15] and the authors' view that generational groupings are more powerful than other social groupings such as economic class, race, sex, religion, and political parties.[16]
+The acedemic review is mixed its lauded as a creative viewpoint and others criticize it for being overly-deterministic, unfalsifiable, and unsupported by rigorous evidence.
+It's hard to measure a claim that a generational social grouping is stronger than a grouping for economic class, race, sex, religion, and political parties.

-Strauss and Howe define a social generation as the aggregate of all people born over a span of roughly twenty years or about the length of one phase of life: childhood, young adulthood, midlife, and old age.
-Generations are identified (from first birthyear to last) by looking for cohort groups of this length that share three criteria.
-First, members of a generation share what the authors call an age location in history: they encounter key historical events and social trends while occupying the same phase of life.
-In this view, members of a generation are shaped in lasting ways by the eras they encounter as children and young adults and they share certain common beliefs and behaviors.
-Aware of the experiences and traits that they share with their peers, members of a generation would also share a sense of common perceived membership in that generation.[34]

-Missionary Generation	Prophet (Idealist)	1860–1882 (23)	1st Turning: High: Reconstruction, Gilded Age	1865–1886 (21)
-Lost Generation	Nomad (Reactive)	1883–1900 (18)	2nd Turning: Awakening: Missionary Awakening/Progressive Era	1886–1908 (22)
-G.I.
-Generation	Hero (Civic)	1901–1924 (24)	3rd Turning: Unraveling: World War I, Roaring Twenties, Prohibition	1908–1929 (21)
-Silent Generation	Artist (Adaptive)	1925–1942 (18)	4th Turning: Crisis: Great Depression, World War II	1929–1946 (17)
-Millennial Saeculum (76 years)
-Baby Boom Generation	Prophet (Idealist)	1943–1960 (18)[81]	1st Turning: High: American High	1946–1964 (18)
-13th Generation[c]	Nomad (Reactive)	1961–1981 (21)	2nd Turning: Awakening: Consciousness Revolution, Fourth Great Awakening	1964–1984 (20)
-Millennial Generation[d]	Hero (Civic)	1982–2004 (23)	3rd Turning: Unraveling: Neoliberalism/Culture Wars, Tech Bubble, 9/11	1984–2007 (23)
-Homeland Generation[e]	Artist (Adaptive)	2005–present (16)	4th Turning: Crisis: War on Terror,[f] Great Recession, COVID-19 pandemic/recession[82]	2008–present (13)

-What’s great about this, according to these guys, is that we’re about to encounter a high.
-Something that I call Renaissance 2.0.
-I'm sure you can see how the generational theory has a very strong influence (((((NOTE FROM NATHAN:::: INFLUENCE ON WHAT?))))))

-So how did we get here?
-Let’s take a look at our past to understand our present.

-To do this effectively, we must turn to logic and reason.

-Then, we must look to our past and understand how we developed.
+In short, our collective memory doesn't go past 100 years.
+The pandemic is a perfect example.
+ALl the people that lived the lessons of the Spanish Flu in the 1920s are dead.
+They aren't around to tell their great great grand children how badly they screwed up.
+They did the same dumb shit like antimask parties.
+The parallels are absolutley stunning.
+“History Doesn't Repeat Itself, but It Often Rhymes” --Mark Twain

 Once we know our history, we gain context for the present, and once we connect the two, we can spot large trends and position us accordingly.